luc-leclerc/wireguard/README.md

 # WireGuard

 Project to learn about WireGuard.

+## level1

-Recommendation: Look at code in `level1` folder; and get the server running to route your cellphone traffic in your home network.
+Base code to get a WireGuard server running with docker container to route all traffic through a VPN.

+## level 2

+This is a second iteration, with extra features:

+* Externalized configuration
+*

 # FYI